Peripheral Artery Disease

 - Cilostazol, a medication that may be used to help improve leg pain and increase walking distance.

-- Cholesterol-lowering drugs (statins), which may be recommended in most patients with peripheral artery disease because they can reduce symptoms and the need for surgery and amputations.
+- Cholesterol-lowering drugs (statins), which may be recommended in patients with peripheral artery disease because they can reduce symptoms and the need for surgery and amputations.

 - Blood pressure medications, if your blood pressure is high.